I just returned from travelling around what parts of Afghanistan I could.

 I cannot even begin to process this incredibly surreal bit in my life - being in Afghanistan.
 I went in so curious though a bit nervous and scared, but I left today completely in love with a country and culture that’s so misunderstood and fraught with misconceptions.
 However above it all, through all the conflict, history, harsh and uncertain political realities, the people are just trying to live and be happy, learn, progress, fall in love and survive like the rest of the world.
 Afghanistan is stunning – with its various colourful ethnicities; kind, friendly and open people; beautiful historical architecture; nuanced spiritual culture; delicious food; and bountiful geo-landscapes that would make your jaw drop twice over.
 I saw little kite runners on roofs that made my heart leap in the same way when I read Khaled Hosseini’s book for the first time.

 Admittedly, I went on a mental health journey to understand the Afghans’ absolute resilience and strength through their unbelievable struggles.
 Some of the stories I heard made me sob when I had time alone to myself to try and process them.
-But some of the stories gave me hope - especially those of young girls being educated, having the chance to have a ‘voice’ and bring change to a country that is still in many ways, many steps backwards (a position I resonate with so badly).
+But some of the stories gave me hope - especially those of young girls being educated, having the chance to have a ‘voice’ and bring change to a country that is still in many ways, many steps backwards.
 For the first time in a few years now, I felt life in myself again.
 I felt like it didn’t matter what was going on at home - everything that made me suicidal and depressed on and off for years now - it didn’t matter.
 Ironic that I’d have to go to Afghanistan to open my eyes.
 Am I healed - no, but I got so much perspective through being here and just talking to people other than doctors at home.
 I did not want to leave today.
 I did not want to go home but hope so very much that I will be back soon.

 Anyways, by the end of the trip, the tension began to ease away, and it just felt like another bustling and very dusty developing city with horrendous traffic really.
 We discussed it as a group, and decided it was one of those things where if you are in a place long enough “you just get used to it”.
 I would later hear stories of people feeling like they are “used to explosions and seeing dead bodies”.
 It’s just a really sad reality - but as I alluded to in the beginning, I guess I needed to hear these stories and how people came to adapt with this reality.
 With every new ‘dead body’ that they saw and ‘got used to’, they became stronger, more resilient, and able to move on.
 But, this was not to say that there was no respect or mourning for the dead and for their own suffering.
 They suffered, but they used that suffering to motivate themselves to build a better life for themselves and for their generations to come.

 The first place we visited was a hilltop with a panoramic view of Kabul.
 The hilltop had some pretty park landscapes, and a tall, looming Afghanistan flag.
 From one area of the viewpoint, you could see more gorgeous mountain views.
 On the other side, you could see more clearly, rooftops.
 And this is where I saw, for the first time, kite runners.
-I loved all of Khaled Hosseini’s books – The Kite Runner of course being the highlight (A Thousand Splendid Suns being my favourite), so I was mesmerized.
+I loved all of Khaled Hosseini’s books – The Kite Runner of course being the highlight, so I was mesmerized.
 I was so mesmerized that I forgot to take photos.
 And maybe that’s all it should be, a floating memory in my mind.
 But, if I could describe it, it was just magical to watch the kites floating around really lightly and colorfully across rooftops.
 Later on in the trip, Noor would tell us that for little Afghani kids, a paper kite means everything.
 It’s like a part of their soul, especially where they may not have much otherwise.
 We did end up going to a kite shop in Kabul on the last day, and I did buy one.
-But, the paper material was so incredibly fragile that I knew I was going to screw it up some how on the way home.
+But, the paper material was so incredibly fragile that I knew I was going to break it some how on the way home.
 So, in spirit of the kite "meaning everything" to a child, I gifted it to Noor for his son.

 As we did throughout the trip, we started to attract the attention of locals wanting to take photos with us and just talk.
 This would always worry Noor because he was of the view that for every 100 good people, there might be one bad person who might say something about us to the ‘wrong people’, so in these situations, we would be hushed and scurried back to the car.
 Throughout the trip, we would always keep in mind that we should not necessarily trust who we chat with, especially in Kabul.